 The San Francisco Bay Area HRC Gala honors those who work tirelessly for LGBTQ equality.
-With inspiring speakers, moving moments, live entertainment, and so much more, here is a snapshot of what you can expect to see at this year’s Gala!
+With inspiring speakers, moving moments, live entertainment, and so much more.
+Thanks to the following guests for their attendance at last year’s Gala!

 Live Performance by Shea Diamond